How to manage a successful free trial for website visitor tracking software

 Website visitor tracking software will benefit both marketing and sales, but it’s *probably* the sales team that will determine if the tool will be worth the ongoing investment.

-So, it’s critical to make sure your selected software will meet the key needs of your sales staff.
-Different website visitor tracking solutions will have different approaches and user interfaces for sales workflow, real time visitor alerts, contact data look-ups, lead scoring, reporting, etc.
+It’s critical to make sure your selected software will meet the key needs of your sales staff.
+Different solutions will have different approaches and user interfaces for sales workflow, real time visitor alerts, contact data look-ups, lead scoring, reporting, etc.

 The ability to smoothly integrate with your existing CRM system will likely be a key deciding factor, as well.